awesomeWM/awesome/docs/03-declarative-layout.md

-# The AwesomeWM widget system
+# The Widget system

 This document explains how to define, place and manage widgets.

+## The default configuration

+This is what the widgets present in the default configuration are named:

+@DOC_awful_popup_defaultconfig_EXAMPLE@

 ## The default widgets